Ohio Arrest Search

 Personal Arrest Record Requests

-An individual can request to their local law enforcement agency for a copy of their arrest record and they will receive a response in writing.
-This is known as personal search and the Ohio Revised Code only requires that the response be provided within 30 days.
+Residents can request a copy of their arrest record, and they will receive a response in writing.
+This is known as personal search, and the Ohio Revised Code only requires that the response be provided within 30 days.

-Interested members of the public may request their personal Ohio arrest records from the Ohio Highway Patrol.
+Members of the public may request their personal Ohio arrest records from the Ohio Highway Patrol.
 In order to do so, individuals must complete and submit a Record Request Form, which can be obtained from the Highway Patrol's website.
 The completed form, along with a $25 processing fee, must be submitted to the Ohio Highway Patrol's Records Section.
-The request should be mailed to:
+The request should be mailed to

 Highway Patrol